-Even though we believe we must change and even feel an urgency for conversion, as we have some fear of the Lord, but after we have tried over and over again–to at least regain what we once had–sadly we can’t even do that.
+Even though we believe we must change and maybe even feel an urgency for conversion, because God has blessed us with some fear of the Lord, but after we have tried over and over again–to at least regain what we once had–sadly we can’t even do that.
 Our efforts are all in vain–we just don’t change.
-Our fear of the Lord simply isn’t enough.
+Our fear of the Lord simply isn’t enough to move us.

 Don’t despair.
 There is hope.
 I will explain clearly what we are doing wrong so we can begin to grow again and this time more correctly towards the Light.